auchenberg/dependo/readme.md

       -h, --help             output usage information
       -V, --version          output the version number
-      -f, --format <name>    format to parse (amd/cjs/es6/json) -d, --deps <file>      the file from which to read a JSON set of dependencies (only for -f json) -x, --exclude <regex>  a regular expression for excluding modules
+      -f, --format <name>    format to parse (amd/cjs/es6/json) -x, --exclude <regex>  a regular expression for excluding modules

 ### Generate HTML report of all module dependencies (AMD), and save it to /example/report.html